pslucas0212/RHEL-EUS/README.md

            m/os
 Enabled:   1
 ```
-The rhel-8-for-x86_64-appstream-rpms and rhel-8-for-x86_64-baseos-rpms repos are the `master branch`.
+The rhel-8-for-x86_64-appstream-rpms and rhel-8-for-x86_64-baseos-rpms repos are from the `master branch`.
 They have all the RPMs that will bring you up to the latest minor version.
-In this example, RHEL 8.7 and then some for RHEL 8,  and RHEL 9.1 for RHEL 9.
+In this example, RHEL 8.7 for RHEL 8, and RHEL 9.1 for RHEL 9.